jin0s/Crossing-Words/README.md

 * As a developer I want units test so that I can do regression testing later - Jorge
 * As a developer I want easy form of communication and data sharing so I can collaborate with my team - Tony
 * As a developer I want a clean UI so that my players can play the crossword puzzle game with easy of use. - Tony
+* As a developer I want a fast, clean way to verify that a word is in the clue repository, so that puzzle validation is simple to accomplish. - Steven
+* As a developer I want a clean way to export randomly generated crosswords into a consistent format to be used. - Steven
 * As a player I want to have a challenging and new crossword puzzle so that I never get the same puzzle too often -Jin
+* As a player I want the crosswords to not be too similar to crosswords I have played before, with hints not often reused. - Steven
+* As a player I want to have the crossword puzzles follow the same format as other common crosswords puzzles, such as the NYT daily crossword. - Steven
+* As a player I want the structure of the crossword to vary, such that the board feels different everytime I play - Steven
 * As a player I want a list of hints so that I can guess the correct word - Jorge
 * As a player I want the puzzle to load within 5 seconds - Tony
 * As a player I want to be able to access the crossword anywhere so that I can play - Jin